UnitexGramLab/unitex-doc-contributor-guidelines/pages/05.guidelines/01.commits/docs.md

 # 1. Commit messages

-Commit messages MUST be composed by a commit subject (first line) and OPTIONALLY by accompanied with a blank line (second line) followed by a commit body (third line):
+Commit messages MUST be composed of a commit subject (first line) and OPTIONALLY by followed by a blank line (second line) and a commit body (third line):

 - The first line is the commit subject and is treated as the subject of an email